d3lb3/KeeFarceReborn/README.md

 ### Detection

 While the main issue concerning KeePass extraction tools detection is injectors, in-memory scan may also trigger alerts when analyzing the shellcode.
-You may want to obfuscate the shellcode and/or encrypt it when using with your injector.
+You will probably have to obfuscate and/or encrypt the shellcode to use with your injector.

-Also, the code uses `Assembly.Load` to perform reflection once injected, and this behavior may be considered as malicious.
-I noticed that KeePass itself was sometimes using this method so I guess most protection won't be alerted.
+Also, the `Assembly.Load` method used to perform reflection may be considered as a malicious behavior.
+I noticed that KeePass itself was sometimes using it for legitimate purposes so I guess most antiviral solutions won't flag it.
 If you have insights on this, feel free to let me know.

 ### Compatibility

-- The code only relies on .NET Framework with no external dependency, so should be fairly compatible with most targets.
+- KeeFarce Reborn only relies on .NET Framework with no external dependency, so it should be fairly compatible with most targets.
-- By default, KeeFarce Reborn Visual Studio solution targets .NET 4.6, which is installed by default on Windows 10 but can easily be changed.
+- By default, KeeFarce Reborn's Visual Studio solution targets .NET 4.6 (installed by default on Windows 10) but can be retargeted edited.
-- If .NET Framework is not installed on the target system, you can still install it manually from command line using `DISM.exe`.
+- If .NET Framework is not installed on the target system, you can still set it up manually from command line using `DISM.exe`.
-- I only tested x64 payloads, but this should work as well for 32 bits architectures.
+- I only tested x64 payloads injection, but this should work as well with 32 bits architectures.

 ## Roadmap